AugustoCiuffoletti/labreti/README.md

 Clone the vanilla machine and name it "desktop": a linked clone is OK, and saves a lot of time and disk space.

 Run the VM and login as "studente".
-Install the "git" toolset and install the lubuntu-core tasksel package (notice the ^):
+Install the "git" toolset and the lubuntu-core tasksel package (notice the ^):

 ```
 $ sudo apt install -y git lubuntu-core^
-$ sudo halt
 ```

-Run again the VM, this time with a graphical interface.
-Login as student and open a terminal.
+Shutdown and restart the VM, that this time offers a graphical interface.
+Login as "studente" and open a terminal.
 Next clone this repository in the VM, move into the newly created directory and launch the configuration script, as follows:

 ```
 $ git clone https://github.com/AugustoCiuffoletti/labreti